padicao2010/LoveCoroutine/README.md

 end
 ```

-clean all tasks:
+Clean all tasks:

 ```lua
 lc:clean()
 ```

-pause or stop a task, return a state for resume.
-If it return nil, it means LoveCoroutine cannot find the specific task:
+Pause or stop a task, return a state for resume.
+If it returns nil, it means LoveCoroutine cannot find the specific task:

 ```lua
 local state = lc:stop(co)
 ```

-resume a paused task.
-It return true if succeed, and nil means LoveCoroutine cannot resume the task, maybe because the task is done, or the state is unrecognized:
+Resume a paused task.
+It returns true if succeed, and nil means LoveCoroutine cannot resume the task, maybe because the task is done, or the state is unrecognized:

 ```lua
 lc:resume(co, state)